zuweie/EasyHighlightTextBlock/README.md

 # EasyHighlightTextBlock
-A new high light way with html style for Textblock in wpf
+A new high light way with html style for Textblock in Windows